What You Can Do About Dog Bites

 Don’t break up a dog fight.

 Don’t surprise older dogs.
-One that’s deaf or blind may bite.
+A dog that’s deaf or blind may bite.

 Don’t disturb a dog that’s sleeping, eating, or caring for puppies.

-Rinse any bite with running water.
+Rinse the bite with running water.
 This may help clean away bacteria.
 Then, wash the

-wound with warm, soapy water for at least 5 minutes, cover it with a clean bandage,
+wound gently with warm, soapy water for at least 5 minutes.
+Cover it with a clean

-and call your health care provider.
-If the bite is bleeding heavily, apply direct
+bandage, and call your healthcare provider.
+If the bite is bleeding heavily, apply

-Your locality may have a law about reporting dog bites.
-If so, report the bite to
+Your area may have a law about reporting dog bites.
+If so, report the bite to the

-You need to know if the rabies vaccination is current.
+You need to know if the dog's rabies vaccine is current.